 - Cover and let rise again usually 2 hours.
 I like to let mine get really big and fluffy!
 Again if I am wanting them to rise quickly I place in the oven just like above.
 Or if I’m making them for the next day place in fridge overnight.

 - Bake at 375 degrees for 22 to 25 minutes.
 If you placed them in the fridge over night REMOVE 1.5 hours before baking.

 - Whisk together 2 tablespoons melted butter and 1 tsp vanilla extract.

 - Add in 2 cups confectioners sugar.
 Add in 1 tablespoon of milk at a time.

 - Once cinnamon rolls are done cooking let cool for about 5 minutes before pouring icing on.
 If you ice too soon your icing will melt to the bottom.

 Pair it with my delicious Dutch Oven chili.
 Click here for recipe.

-Did you make this on Instagram tag @mbenton22 #plantpraypick
+Did you make this be sure to tag me on Instagram @plantpraypick